In Pont-Saint-Martin, a miracle of Roman engineering

 A museum dedicated to the Devil's Bridge

-A pleasant village has developed around Pont-Saint-Martin, dominated by the presence of the ruins of an 11th-century castle, known as the Castellaccio, and the neo-Gothic Baraing Manor (1883), now the headquarters of the Mountain Community.
+A pleasant village has developed around the Roman bridge, dominated by the presence of the ruins of an 11th-century castle, known as the Castellaccio, and the neo-Gothic Baraing Manor (1883), now the headquarters of the Mountain Community.
 The bridge is dedicated to a small museum where you can learn more about construction techniques, materials, history, restoration and other curiosities related to its 2,000-year history.